An Immersive Silk Road Adventure

 This is no run of the mill tick-box tour.
 Designed to immerse you in the cultures and landscapes of these diverse countries, you’ll wander among the turquoise domes of legendary Silk Road cities, explore medieval caravanserais, sleep in yurts under star-spangled skies and dip your toes (or more) into azure mountain lakes.
 But this isn’t all about seeing ‘the sights’ – this is about the people too: you’ll break bread with nomads, stand on mountaintops with Kyrgyz eagle hunters, enjoy private musical performances and haggle with traders in some of the world’s oldest bazaars.

-The trip will be led by one of our directors, Antonia Bolingbroke-Kent, an award-winning adventurer, travel writer and TV producer.
+This fantastic Silk Road Adventure trip has been designed by one of our directors, Antonia Bolingbroke-Kent, an award-winning travel writer and TV producer.
 Antonia produced the Central Asian leg of Joanna Lumley’s Silk Road series, spending a year researching and designing Joanna’s journey and travelling across these countries with Joanna and the crew.
-Thanks to this, this journey gives you a completely unique opportunity to follow directly in Joanna’s footsteps: to travel to the places featured in the series, meet the people she met, stay in the same hotels and yurt camps and much more.
+Thanks to her research, this Uzbekistan and Kyrgyzstan tour allows you to follow directly in Joanna’s footsteps: to travel to the places featured in the series, meet the people she met, stay in the same hotels and yurt camps and much more.
 No other company can give you this experience.